Things to Do in Seal Beach

 Orange County Highlights

 Orange County boasts some of the best beaches around.
 It’s home to Huntington Beach, the iconic beach city that hosts the US Open of Surfing.
-If you prefer a more artsy vibe, there’s Laguna Beach, where you'll find art galleries, quaint beachfront homes, and offbeat surf shops.
-Newport Beach is also extremely popular, from the laid-back vibes of the peninsula to the pristine beauty of Crystal Cove State Park.
+If you prefer a more relaxing vibe, there’s Seal Beach, where you'll find shops and eateries on Main Street.
+Sunset Beach is also popular, home to an eclectic variety of shops and spots to grab a bite.

 If you’re looking forward to a SoCal shopping spree, you won’t be disappointed here.
-Start at the South Coast Plaza, which is the largest shopping center on the West Coast.
-There’s also the upscale Fashion Island, an outdoor shopping center in Newport, and the Irvine Spectrum, a popular destination full of shops, eateries, bars, and entertainment.
+Start at the Del Amo Fashion Center.
+There’s also Main Street Seal Beach, a charming destination full of shops, eateries, bars, and entertainment.

 It may not have the most extreme coasters in the world, but Orange County is home to the world’s most famous amusement park: Disneyland.
 After all these years, the Happiest Place on Earth continues to evolve, with plenty of new attractions to explore and even a second park, Disney California Adventure.
 There’s also Knott’s Berry Farm, which honors California’s heritage with enchanting Western, Native American, and Mexican-themed attractions.